mirego/csgames16-competition/android/README.md

 <p align="center"><img src="https://cloud.githubusercontent.com/assets/4378424/13450169/9f925920-e000-11e5-999a-464b9949ee9a.png" width="199"></p>

 Once you see a `BUILD SUCCESSFUL` notice in the Gradle Console, your environment should be ready to build and run the project.

+### Web server

+For the app to communicate with the local web server, you must set your local IP address in the project configuration file.

+In `res/vales/config.xml`:

+- Change the value of `service_host` to the IP address of your computer on the local network (you cannot set `localhost` or `127.0.0.1` because it will use the loopback of the Android device).

 ## Building the project